These are adorable holiday string light cakepops and perfect for your next Holiday Party!

 Wait!
 Did you see that cake pop roller;)!?
 The Mini Easy Roller is new and rolls 9 cake pop balls (..or cookies, and even meatballs) at a time!
 Just think, its like having 9 of your friends helping you roll all your holiday balls;)!!
 There is also a larger version that rolls 21 at once!
 You can check both of these Easy Rollers out here!

-Most importantly, when using the Easy Roller you’ll need to knead it just a little longer than you normally would if you were going to roll cake balls by hand.
-When you roll them by hand, you are basically kneading a smaller portion into the ball shape and when you use the Easy Roller it can only roll what you give it, it cannot knead at all.
+Most importantly, when using the Easy Roller you’ll need to knead it just a little longer than you normally would if you were going to roll those cake balls by hand.
+When you roll the cake balls by hand, you are basically kneading a smaller portion into the ball shape.
+When you use the Easy Roller it can only roll what you give it, it cannot knead at all.
 This is why we say knead it a bit more on the front end (until it looks like one giant cake ball) and save hours rolling!!

 I hope you enjoyed making these Holiday String Light Cakepops, and if you would like to share them with me, I’d love to see them!
 Reply on Facebook or Pinterest!
 I will see them there 🙂 Dont forget to check out my Easy Roller too!
 It’s how we keep these posts coming to you 🙂